Hay Festival Segovia, 19–22 September 2019, has now ended. Thanks for joining us! You can watch and listen again on Hay Player.

 Business schools and universities are diligently looking for better ways of teaching leaders how to lead at this time of profound uncertainty.
 But what is actually the basis of modern leadership?
 Maybe we should actually teach ‘the art of guiding’ to future leaders from an early age?
 Marta Williams, with 25 years’ experience in leadership, is an expert in working with young people to realise their potential.

 Between 1799 and 1804 the Prussian scientist, geographer and humanist Alexander Humboldt (1769–1859) conducted extensive research in the Americas into the complexity of nature, with the French botanist Aimé Bonpland.
-To commemorate the 250th anniversary of Humboldt's birth, the state of Ecuador is celebrating his contribution to our knowledge of the diversity of the country’s ecosystem, including his pioneering expedition to the Galapagos Islands.
+To commemorate the 250th anniversary of Humboldt's birth, the University of San Francisco de Quito-Ecuador is celebrating his contribution to our knowledge and to the science that he developed during his trip around America.
 The publication of his works generated great interest among academics of the natural sciences in Europe and served as inspiration to a new generation of scientific researchers – in particular, Charles Darwin.

 Creative Wales Hay Festival International Fellowship 2019–20 / Cymrawd Rhyngwladol Cymru Greadigol Hay Festival 2019–20